 As a young person, entering full-time employment can feel daunting.
 After all, who would want to leave the loving embrace of cheesy pasta with friends every single night at university or the monotonous comfort of the school schedule?
-But when it comes time to go for the 'big job', one of the things that makes it exciting (beyond the cold, hard cash) is the opportunity to meet new people.
+But when it comes time to go for the "big job," one of the things that makes it exciting (beyond the cold, hard cash) is the opportunity to meet new people.

-Putting your learned skills into practice is all well and good but many of us grew up watching working worlds on TV – from The Bold Type to Brooklyn Nine-Nine, Grey's Anatomy to The Office – and were looking forward to the day that work life would gift unto us new and cherished friendships.
-We're not talking about someone you would save a slice of Kevin from accounts' birthday cake for.
+Putting your learned skills into practice is all well and good but many of us grew up watching working worlds on TV — from The Bold Type to Brooklyn Nine-Nine, Grey's Anatomy to The Office — and were looking forward to the day that work life would gift unto us new and cherished friendships.
+We're not talking about someone you would save a slice of Kevin from accountings' birthday cake for.
 No, we mean the type of work friends that you would actually text on weekends.

 Post-pandemic hybrid working has turned this dream on its head.
 For the new generation of office workers who spend just a day or two a week IRL with their coworkers, the work bestie is now a relic of the old world.
 Though losing the friendship element of your job may seem like an insignificant detail in the seismic shift that is post-pandemic work, statistics suggest that work friendships are critical for long-term happiness.
 In a 2018 study from HR advisory and research firm Future Workplace, 70% of employees said that friends at work were the most crucial element of a happy working life.

 By comparison, a recent survey from workplace events company Wildgoose suggests that post-pandemic employees are lonelier than ever, with 40% of respondents saying they lack real workplace friendships.
-Meanwhile the 2022 State of Remote Work survey from Buffer in partnership with Nomad List and Remote OK found that 52% of global employees feel less connected to their coworkers since the shift to remote working.
+Meanwhile, the 2022 State of Remote Work survey from Buffer in partnership with Nomad List and Remote OK found that 52% of global employees feel less connected to their coworkers since the shift to remote working.
 While there are plenty of factors that can contribute to feelings of isolation at work, the report states that one in 20 employees who started a new job while working remotely have found it hard to make friends with their colleagues.
-With 24% of the UK population now working from home at least part of the time, these problems pose potential issues.
+With 67% of the Australian population now working from home at least part of the time, these problems pose potential issues.

 Difficulty making friends will impact all hybrid workers but for those who have entered the workforce for the first time in recent years, the issue is particularly pertinent.
 According to Nicole*, a 23-year-old working in politics in London, establishing friendships at her first post-grad job was much harder than she expected.
 She puts this down to missing out on basic moments to build connections, like lunch breaks and in-person catch-ups.
 "Coming in as a new person to an office of 100+ people is hugely overwhelming in itself, and lacking the ability to build the natural friendships [my colleagues already] had was super difficult.
 It honestly made me feel like I didn’t really know the people I worked with — almost as if they weren’t real," she explains.